redis/redis-doc/topics/cluster-tutorial.md

 in the `redis.conf` file.
 Some will be obvious, others will be more clear as you continue reading.

 * **cluster-enabled `<yes/no>`**: If yes, enables Redis Cluster support in a specific Redis instance.
-Otherwise the instance starts as a stand alone instance as usual.
+Otherwise the instance starts as a standalone instance as usual.
 * **cluster-config-file `<filename>`**: Note that despite the name of this option, this is not a user editable configuration file, but the file where a Redis Cluster node automatically persists the cluster configuration (the state, basically) every time there is a change, in order to be able to re-read it at startup.
 The file lists things like the other nodes in the cluster, their state, persistent variables, and so forth.
 Often this file is rewritten and flushed on disk as a result of some message reception.
 * **cluster-node-timeout `<milliseconds>`**: The maximum amount of time a Redis Cluster node can be unavailable, without it being considered as failing.
 If a master node is not reachable for more than the specified amount of time, it will be failed over by its replicas.
 This parameter controls other important things in Redis Cluster.
 Notably, every node that can't reach the majority of master nodes for the specified amount of time, will stop accepting queries.
 * **cluster-slave-validity-factor `<factor>`**: If set to zero, a replica will always consider itself valid, and will therefore always try to failover a master, regardless of the amount of time the link between the master and the replica remained disconnected.
 If the value is positive, a maximum disconnection time is calculated as the *node timeout* value multiplied by the factor provided with this option, and if the node is a replica, it will not try to start a failover if the master link was disconnected for more than the specified amount of time.
 For example, if the node timeout is set to 5 seconds and the validity factor is set to 10, a replica disconnected from the master for more than 50 seconds will not try to failover its master.
 Note that any value different than zero may result in Redis Cluster being unavailable after a master failure if there is no replica that is able to failover it.
 In that case the cluster will return to being available only when the original master rejoins the cluster.